Top 10 free things to do in Singapore

 Singapore’s answer to Avatar

-10. Experience Singapore at Night
+10. Experience Singapore at night

-Singapore is absolutely exciting at day, but when the sun sets… You guys, it becomes a completely different place.
 Everything glows..
-Ferris wheels, the skyline, skyscrapers, magical trees..
-All in different colors and futuristic shapes, with the Bay south area being the most magnificent of all.
+Ferris wheels, the skyline, skyscrapers, magical trees.
+All in different colors and futuristic shapes, with the Bay South area being the most magnificent of all.

 If you ask me, Singapore is the most beautiful city by night that I’ve ever been to.
-Take a stroll down the marina and make sure to visit Gardens by the bay.
-You won’t be disappointed.
+Take a stroll down the marina and make sure to visit Gardens by the Bay.

 Gardens by the bay, Singapore